azureleaf/study-notes/js/express.md

 res.redirect();
 res.end();
 res.json();
-res.jsonp()	// Send a JSON response with JSONP support. res.download() // Prompt a file to be downloaded. res.render() //	Render a view template. res.sendFile() //Send a file as an octet stream. res.sendStatus()	// Set the response status code and send its string representation as the response body.
+res.jsonp(); // Send a JSON response with JSONP support. res.download(); // Prompt a file to be downloaded. res.render(); //	Render a view template. res.sendFile(); //Send a file as an octet stream. res.sendStatus(); // Set the response status code and send its string representation as the response body.

 // Sending status has alternative res.status(500).send({ error: "boo:(" }); // send + sendStatus